awsdocs/amazon-workspaces-administration-guide/doc_source/running-mode.md

 # Manage the WorkSpace Running Mode<a name="running-mode"></a>

-The *running mode* of a WorkSpace determines its immediate availability and how you pay for it\.
+The *running mode* of a WorkSpace determines its immediate availability and how you pay for it \(monthly or hourly\)\.
 You can choose between the following running modes when you create the WorkSpace:
 + **AlwaysOn** — Use when paying a fixed monthly fee for unlimited usage of your WorkSpaces\.
 This mode is best for users who use their WorkSpace full time as their primary desktop\.
 + **AutoStop** — Use when paying for your WorkSpaces by the hour\.
 With this mode, your WorkSpaces stop after a specified period of disconnection, and the state of apps and data is saved\.